olivebangura54-spec/tech_stack_research_analysis/README.md

   -HOSTING(optional but important):this is how your app is deployed and maintained online. examples-amazon web services,vercel,netlify
                          HOW IT ALL CONNECTS:user clicks something(frontend),request goes to server(backend),server gets or saves data(database) and response goes back to frontend end.
+Why choosing the right tech stack matters

+The stack you choose affects:
+	•	Speed of development (how fast you can build)
+	•	Performance (how fast your app runs)
+	•	Scalability (can it handle more users later?)
+	•	Cost (hosting + maintenance expenses)
+	•	Ease of maintenance (how easy it is to fix or update)
+	•	Team productivity (how familiar developers are with it)

+Things to consider when choosing a tech stack:
+Instead of picking “popular tools,” you choose based on the problem:

+1. Project size and complexity
+	•	Small apps → simple stacks (Firebase, Next.js)
+	•	Large systems → structured backend + SQL databases

+2. Real-time needs
+	•	Chat apps or live updates → WebSockets, Firebase, or Supabase

+3. Scalability needs
+	•	Will you grow from 50 users to 50,000?
+Choose tools that scale cleanly.

+4. Developer experience
+	•	How easy is it to learn, build, and debug?

+5. Performance requirements
+	•	High-speed apps may need optimized backend + caching layers

+6. Budget
+	•	Some stacks are cheap (Firebase early-stage), others cost more at scale (AWS-heavy setups)

+7. Community & ecosystem
+	•	Bigger communities = easier troubleshooting and more libraries

                          POPULAR TECH STACKS: